A Persistence-Driven Edit Distance for Trees with Abstract Weights: Proofs

-Thanks to these properties we can take a given path $\gamma=\prod_{i=0,...,N} e_i$ and modify the edit operations in order to obtain the following situation:
+Thanks to these properties, we can take a given path $\gamma=\prod_{i=0,...,N} e_i$ and modify the edit operations in order to obtain the following situation:

-\begin{itemize} \item the first operations are all in the form $e_d$; this can be achieved because $ e_d\circ -$ can be always rearranged so that the deletions are always done first, potentially shortening the path.
-Of course there can be only one deletion for each edge of $G$; \item then we have all the edits in the form $s_g$; since $s_g\circ -$ is exchangeable when we do not have $s_g$ pre-composed by some deletion, this is not a problem.
-Observe that all ghostings (and so all splittings) involving segments whose interiors have non empty intersection can be joined in a unique ghosting operation; \item in the same way we can put last all the paths in the form $e_d^{-1}$ and before them the ones in the form $s_g^{-1}$; \item in the middle we are left with the shrinking paths, which by construction are on edges which were segments in the original graphs.
-Since we can substitute $e_{w,w'}\circ v_{w',w''}$ with $e_{w,w''}$, we can obtain just one single shrinking for each edge and this means that the shrinkings are pairing uniquely segments in the original graphs. \end{itemize}
+\begin{itemize} \item the first operations are all in the form $v_d$; this can be achieved because $ v_d\circ -$ can be always rearranged, potentially by changing the path (as shown before) and shortening it.
+Of course, there can be only one deletion for each vertex of $T$; \item then we have all the edits in the form $v_g$; since $v_g\circ -$ is exchangeable any time but when we have $v_g \circ v'_d$, this is not a problem.
+Observe that all degree two vertices which were not deleted can be ghosted (at most one time); \item in the same way we can put last all the paths in the form $v_d^{-1}$ and before them $v_g^{-1}$.
+All the new vertices appearing with the insertion of edges and the splitting of edges with degree two vertices are all nodes which remain in $T'$ and which are not further edited; \item in the middle we are left with the shrinking paths.
+Since we can substitute $v_{\varphi,\varphi'}\circ v_{\varphi',\varphi''}$ with $v_{\varphi,\varphi''}$, we can obtain at most one transformation on each vertex. \end{itemize}